 Note: if you are cooking a tenderloin or other long or flat shaped cut, expect to halve the cooking time – around 22 minutes for medium-rare for a 2lb roast.

 These days, I always use a meat thermometer.
 There is just nothing more disappointing than overcooking a beautiful cut of meat (and I know from experience).
 If you don’t have one, please consider getting one.
 Think of it as an investment, you will never again ruin an expensive cut of meat by overcooking!

 I recently discovered the Meater [affiliate link] – this is a truly wireless meat thermometer.
 It is like a skewer that you stick in the meat and then uses Bluetooth to tell your phone when the meat is ready (you have to keep your phone nearby).
 I use it way more than I expected, and it is just perfect to use with an air fryer as there are no wires.

 I like a medium-rare roast, with a little pink in the center.
 For a medium-rare beef roast, you are aiming for an internal temperature of about 130°F. Remember that the temperature of the meat will continue to rise a little while it rests.

 When the beef has finished roasting you will need to let it rest for at least 10-15 minutes.
 Just transfer it to a cutting board and cover loosely with tinfoil.
 This allows the juices to reabsorb into the meat and keeps it succulent.

 When you are ready to carve, make sure you use a very sharp chef’s knife or carving knife and cut thin slices against the grain.

+I love to serve a classic roast with roasted potatoes, and fresh steamed vegetables.
 If you want to also cook side dishes in the air fryer, you can pre-cook them for part of the cooking time before the beef, then put them back in the air fryer to finish cooking for 10 minutes while the beef is resting.